 2. Follow and interact with other curators

 First part of getting an audience on Tumblr is following other sites.
-Find people that curate content about things relevant to what you are doing, explore their content and follow them.
+Find people who curate content about things relevant to what you are doing, explore their content and follow them.
 Don’t just follow but interact as well.
 “Like” the content that you love, “reblog” posts that you find interesting.
 This way you will be getting attention from Tumblr users that you have shared content from.

 3. Publish visual post excerpts with links to your main site

 Publish your post excerpts, interesting facts and quotes, and pictures on Tumblr and link back to the full article on your own site.
 Tumblr content is generally very visually appealing, it has to look good and be eye-catching to grab the attention.
-Use images, quotes on images, infographics and videos.
+Use images, GIF’s, quotes on images, infographics and videos.

 4. Tag your content properly

 Tag your content properly.
 Tags are key getting your content to be discovered by a wider audience.
 Tag everything you do and do not be afraid to tag each post with a large number of relevant keywords.
 Collect popular keywords by visiting the “Explore” section, seeing what tags other people are using and searching for different keywords.
 Aim to post content tagged with the relevant popular tags that you discover.

 5. Use a WordPress plugin to automate this process